YipengHu/label-reg/README.md

 ### <a name="section2-3"></a>Deformation Regularisation
 Partly due to the sparsity of the training labels, regularisation of the predicted deformation files is essential.
-Borrowing the regularisation strategy used in traditional image registration algorithms as well as those from classical mechanics, some form of smoothness of the entire displacement field is penalised in addition to the [label similarity measures](#section2-1).
+Borrowing the regularisation strategy used in traditional image registration algorithms as well as those from classical mechanics, usually, smoothness of the entire displacement field is penalised in addition to the [label similarity measures](#section2-1).
+In essence, these functions measure how non-smooth the DDF is, based on the first- and/or second order derivatives of the displacemnt w.r.t. the spatial (image) coordinates.
 The main function implementing bending energy is *compute_bending_energy* in [losses.py][loss_file], among other choices.

 ### <a name="section2-4"></a>Training